 The story so far...

-Located in Festival City, Universal American School provides education for 1,336 boys and girls (a reduction of around 140 in the past year) from Kindergarten to Grade 12, aged three to 18 years.After 13 years under the management of ESOL Education, the school has reverted to management by the building's owner, Al Futtaim, through its Al Futtaim Education Foundation.
+Located in Festival City, Universal American School (UAS) provides education for approximately 1,030 boys and girls (a reduction of almost 300 on the previous year) from Pre-Kindergarten to Grade 12, aged three to 18 years.
+In 2018, the management of the school was transferred from ESOL Education to the owners of the school building and Festival City development, Al Futtaim, through its Al Futtaim Education Foundation.

-About 70 nationalities are represented within the student body, served by 146 full time teachers, and 23 teaching assistants.
-With a teacher:student ratio of 1:10, students are assured of a good deal of individual attention, though teacher turnover, at 25%, is above the UAE average (of 20-22%).
-Some 90 students (approximately 8%) are Emirati and 61 students (just under 5%) have been identified as Students of Determination with additional SEND requirements.
+About 70 nationalities are represented within the student body, served by 124 full time teachers, and 19 teaching assistants.
+The largest proportion of student nationalities is Arabic, whilst teachers are mainly from the USA.
+With a teacher:student ratio of 1:8, students are assured of a good deal of individual attention, though teacher turnover, at 31% in 2018, and 25% in 2017, is considerably above the UAE average (of 20-22%).
+It seems likely that this level of turnover results from the recent change in management, which has resulted in a complete overhaul of staffing at all levels.

 What about Facilities?